 When looking to outsource to an individual, you have to ask yourself… if he/she is so talented in the first place, how come they are not doing this full time or working on their own applications?

 This is a very important question because designing a website or developing an app is almost never a short-term project.
-The initial build out might be able to be go through design and development in a few weeks/months, but in the technology world, things are always changing and your website or app will absolutely need ongoing maintenance to stay relevant.
+The initial build-out might be able to go through design and development in a few weeks/months, but in the technology world, things are always changing and your website or app will absolutely need ongoing maintenance to stay relevant.

 So having a development team who is constantly “in the know” and available to work on your project is crucial to long-term success.
 If the person who is working on your project is infrequently developing or only working on a few projects at a time, it’s just inevitable that they will fall out of touch with best practices and development standards.

-More importantly, if they are a project-based or independent developer, what happens when you need to make a modification, add on a feature or need server maintenance?
-Well, they may not be available when you need them to be and your website or app are royal screwed until they have time to work on it again.
+More importantly, if they are a project-based or independent developer, what happens when you need to make a modification, add on a feature, or need server maintenance?
+Well, they may not be available when you need them to be and your website or app is royally screwed until they have time to work on it again.